What is low cost?

 3. Streamline OperationsMaking the process as simple as possible is the key of a successful LCC.

-5. Point to point networkPoint to point network.
-LCC shuns the hub-and-spoke system and embraces the simple point-to-point network.
-Almost all AirAsia flights are short-haul (3 hour flight or less).
+LCCs operate simple point-to-point network.
+Almost all AirAsia flights are short-haul (4 hour flight or less).
 No arrangements have been made with other airline companies on connecting flights, on possibilities of flight transfers, nor on having the luggage labeled and passed through from one flight to another.

-6. Lean Distribution SystemDistribution costs are something that FSC most often ignore.
-Very often, FSC relies on travel agents and from their posh sales office.
-Furthermore, FSC always blows the budget by complicating their distribution channels by integrating their systems with multiple Global Distribution Systems.
+6. Lean Distribution SystemDistribution costs are something that FSCs most often ignore.
+Very often, FSCs rely on travel agents and their sales offices.
+Furthermore, FSCs tend to complicate their distribution channels by integrating their systems with multiple Global Distribution Systems, which are very costly.
 LCC will keep their distribution channel as simple as possible and will cover the whole spectrum of the clientele profile.
 For example, AirAsia can cater to the most sophisticated European traveler via internet and credit card sales.
 And at the same time, AirAsia has an established system to sell our tickets to the most remote and technology deprived locations, such as in Myanmar.

 |Why can't the full service carriers match LCC fares?||back to top|

 |FSC can offer fares as low as LCC and have been known to do so from time to time, but it is always a temporary measure.
 The answer to the obvious follow up question, FSC have no mathematical chance of matching LCC's operating cost.
 And without the most competitive cost structure, you can't price yourself to the cheapest every time, unless you have a nefarious intention to sink the company into Chapter 11.